okviz/okviz.github.io/_mydocs/synoptic-panel-pro/concepts/data-binding.md

 > Keep in mind that in the Map Editor you can select the data point to be associated with an area **from those available at the time of editing**.
 This means that if a filter is applied, you may not see all the data points available in the dataset.
 Remember to remove any filters before opening the Map Editor.

 Another way to manually bind areas is to edit the SVG file directly.
-This is useful, for example, when the column values contain invalid characters as XML ID (see more on [SVG Format](./maps/svg-format#identifier-id)).
-In such cases, a `data-okviz-strong` attribute can be added to the SVG element; the value of the attribute must match the data point value according to the same rules as for automatic binding.
+This is useful, for example, when the column values contain invalid characters as XML ID.
+In such cases, a `data-okviz-strong` attribute can be added to the SVG element (see more on [SVG Format](./maps/svg-format#custom-attributes)); the value of the attribute must match the data point value according to the same rules as for automatic binding.

 <todo>Code and screenshot</todo>